-As you can, see there is no Set functions command.
+There is no Set functions command.
 Since the pin's function depends on the hardware in which the WiPort is embedded, that configuration is only allowed via 77FE.
 Settings changed by any of the Set commands are not stored and are lost when the unit is powered down or rebooted.